flinty-custom0z/realty-website/notes/code_fixes_for_later.md

 - Server-side, use Next.js ISR (Incremental Static Regeneration) or route handler caching for rarely-changing data (e.g., categories list).
 For instance, category pages could be statically regenerated every X minutes since categories change rarely.
 Currently `dynamic = 'force-dynamic'` is set (disabling caching), probably to always show fresh listings.
 In the future, if needed, a strategy could be to cache pages for a short time or use stale-while-revalidate to handle heavy load.
 - Client-side, the SWR usage will cache API results in memory.
 Just ensure not to re-fetch unnecessarily.
 (It appears SWR is used in `ListingsWithFilters.tsx`, but since SSR already provides initial listings, make sure to coordinate to avoid double fetching on page load).

 ---

+## Reliability & Error Handling

+- **Concurrency and Race Conditions:** With two admin users, concurrent edits could happen.
+The code doesn’t lock records during editing.
+For example, if two admins edited the same listing simultaneously, last save wins and earlier changes might be lost without notice.
+This is a complex case to handle (optimistic locking via record version, etc., could be added if needed).
+Given the small team, it may not be a priority.
+Just be aware of it for the future if userbase grows.
+- **Fault Recovery:** If the server crashes or restarts, the stateless nature (JWT for session, DB for data) means users can continue after refresh.
+Ensure to run the app in a managed way (e.g., using PM2 or as a service) so it auto-restarts on crash.
+Also verify that unhandled promise rejections are caught – currently most awaits are in try/catch, which is good.

+---